 For accreditation, registered pharmacists must have a combination of professional experience, participation in a continuing professional development program and evidence of completion of a relevant competency-based assessment such as:

 - Certification by the Board of Pharmacy Specialties;

-- Certification as a Certified Geriatric Pharmacist (CGP); or
+- Certification as a Board Certified Geriatric Pharmacist (BCGP); or

 - Completion of M. Clin Pharmacy or M. Pharm Practice plus credentialing from the National Alliance for Pharmacy Education.

 Continued registration and completion of CPD requirements is mandatory to maintain MMR accreditation.

 Read the Accreditation System for Medication Management Reviews fact sheet to find out more about the accreditation process and complete an application form.

 Click here to view a list of pharmacists who currently hold SHPA accreditation for medication management reviews and who have agreed to have their contact details available on the SHPA website.

 Become an internationally recognised Board Certified Geriatric Pharmacist